 Continue Training (With Awareness)

-• Gradual, dull ache that improves with rest
+A gradual, dull ache that gets better with rest

 Fertility Considerations for Athletes

-For men who are active and also concerned about current or future fertility, the relationship between varicocele, exercise, and reproductive health deserves careful attention.
-The evidence suggests that intensive training may compound the negative effects of varicocele on sperm parameters—but also that these effects are often reversible with appropriate intervention.
+For men who are active and also worried about current or future fertility, the link between varicocele, exercise, and reproductive health deserves careful thought.
+The evidence suggests that intensive training may make the negative effects of varicocele on sperm worse — but also that these effects are often reversible with the right treatment.

-Varicocele is the most common correctable cause of male infertility, affecting approximately 40% of men presenting with primary infertility.
-In athletes, the situation may be more complex: the combination of mechanical stress, thermal load, and oxidative stress from intense training can amplify the impact of varicocele on spermatogenesis beyond what would be expected from either factor alone.
+Varicocele is the most common correctable cause of male infertility (difficulty having children).
+It affects around 40% of men who come forward with primary infertility.
+In athletes, the situation may be more complex.
+The combination of mechanical stress, heat, and oxidative stress (damage from intense training) can make the impact of varicocele on sperm production worse than either factor alone.

 The "Double Hit" Effect

-Research by Di Luigi and colleagues demonstrated that athletes with varicocele showed significantly worse sperm parameters (motility, morphology) than sedentary men with equivalent varicoceles.
-The effect was not simply additive—intense exercise appeared to amplify the negative impact of varicocele on reproductive function.
-This suggests that very active men with varicocele may face a compounded fertility risk.
+Research by Di Luigi and colleagues showed that athletes with a varicocele had significantly worse sperm results (motility and morphology — how sperm move and look) than non-active men with the same varicocele grade.
+The effect was not simply added together — intense exercise appeared to multiply the negative impact of varicocele on reproductive function.
+This suggests that very active men with a varicocele may face a compounded fertility risk.

 Heat, Oxidative Stress, and Sperm DNA Fragmentation